aldreth/lammas-records/recordings/solo/a-flight-of-angels.md

 ---
-new_slug: a-flight-of-angels
+slug: a-flight-of-angels
 title: A Flight of Angels
 serialNumber: LAMM109
 coverImage: "../../src/images/recordings/a-flight-of-angels.jpg"
 performer: Recorded in Lancing College Chapel
 directors:
-- 'Soprano: Sarah Stobart'
+  - "Soprano: Sarah Stobart"
-- 'Organ: Charles Macdonald'
+  - "Organ: Charles Macdonald"
 contentHtml: |-
   <h1>A Flight of Angels</h1>
   <p>Lancing College was founded by Nathanial Woodward in 1848.
 The French Gothic chapel in which this recording was made towers over the Adur valley.
 It guards the port of Shoreham and is dedicated to the saints Mary and Nicolas after the town's ancient churches.
 Many will know it as a landmark from the coast road, railway, South Downs Way or even Shoreham's increasingly busy airport which attempted to feature (without success) in this recording.
 Follow the Adur inland or the South Downs to East or West and the legend and the antiquity which drew composers such as John Ireland and Sir Arnold Bax to the county provides rich experience.
 The sequence of pieces on this disc is a spiritual pilgrimage and a celebration of 150 years of the college.</p>